Pimples on Scalp: Is it Scalp Acne or Something Else?

 Some other common symptoms that you may experience along with the small bumps on your scalp are:

-Pimples and scabs on scalp can be painful at times making it difficult to shampoo, brush, or sometimes even touch your scalp.
-This is why proper treatment is essential.
-However, for effective treatment, it is crucial to first accurately diagnose the root cause of these pimples.
+Pimples and scabs on scalp can be painful at times, making it difficult to shampoo, brush, or sometimes even touch your scalp.
+That is why seeking the right treatment early can help relieve the symptoms and prevent future flare-ups.

 Pictures of Pimples on Scalp